cal-poly-dxhub/semantic-lighthouse/README.md

 # Collaboration

 Thanks for your interest in our solution.
 Having specific examples of replication and usage allows us to continue to grow and scale our work.
-If you clone or use this repository or CloudFormation Template, kindly shoot us a quick email to let us know you are interested in this work!
+If you clone or use this repository, kindly shoot us a quick email to let us know you are interested in this work!

 <wwps-cic@amazon.com>